Roadmaps

 Execute statewide technology strategies, achieve desired outcomes, and provide annual reports on technology accomplishments across agencies and departments.

-Action Project Measured Results
+Source Action Project Measured Results

-Collect 2025 Roadmap OKR data.
+SISMO Collect Roadmap 2026 OKR data.

-4.3.1.0.3: Complete the creation of the Quarterly Progress Dashboard System for OKR Reporting by Q2 2025.
+4.3.1.0.5: By Q1 of 2026, complete the creation of the Quarterly Progress Dashboard System for OKR Reporting.

-4.3.1.0.3: Complete the creation of the Quarterly Progress Dashboard System for OKR Reporting by Q2 2025.
+4.3.1.0.5: By Q1 of 2026, complete the creation of the Quarterly Progress Dashboard System for OKR Reporting.

-Support publishing of 2025 Annual Accomplishments.
+SISMO Support the publishing of the 2026 Annual Report.

-4.3.1.0.3: Complete the creation of the Quarterly Progress Dashboard System for OKR Reporting by Q2 2025.
+4.3.1.0.5: By Q1 of 2026, complete the creation of the Quarterly Progress Dashboard System for OKR Reporting.

 Goal 5: Continually Future-Proof the Business of Government